jaynro/Full-Stack-Augmented/README.md

   https://www.telerik.com/blogs/how-to-integrate-openai-gpt-angular

 **Hands-on Activities:**
-- Build Angular UI for the capstone
+- Build the Angular UI for your custom application.
-- Integrate AI features such as:
+- Integrate the AI feature defined in Phase 5 (e.g., summarization, generation, recommendation).
-  - Task suggestions
-  - Task summaries
-  - Intelligent defaults
+- Focus on User Experience (UX)—how does the AI help the user without being intrusive?
-- Improve UX using Angular Material and Copilot
+- Use Angular Material and Copilot to speed up UI development.

 ---